 Weds.
-7-9 PM GIL 130 beginning Aug.
-31. Attendance is optional, but highly encouraged.
-Rich will review and clarify topics presented in class, covered on homework assignments and recap the "Big Questions" provided on the assigned reading associated with each unit.
-He will also answer any specific questions you have.
+7-9 PM GIL 130 beginning Weds.
+8/30.
+Attendance is optional, but highly encouraged.
+Lindsay will review and clarify topics presented in class, homework questions, and the "Big Questions" provided on the assigned reading associated with each unit.
+She will also answer any specific questions you have.

 Exam Schedule Exams 1, 2, 3; Weds.
 Sept.
-14, Oct.
-12, Nov.
-9, 7-9 PM GIL 130; Exam 4 Sat.
+13, Oct.
+11, Nov.
+8, 7-9 PM GIL 130; Exam 4, Thurs.
 Dec.
-10 2-5 PM GIL 130.
+7 2-5 PM GIL 130.
+Although the 4th exam has more questions and is worth more points, it is not a comprehensive final.
 An open "question/answer" review session will be held instead of class on each of the 3 Weds. exam dates.
 By enrolling in this course you are making a commitment to take the four exams as scheduled!
 Attendance at all 4 exams is mandatory and you must be present at the beginning of each exam.
 Students arriving more than 10' late will not be allowed to take the exam.
+To avoid any possible misunderstandings, neither Lindsay nor I will answer any questions during the exam.
 Alternative exam arrangements will only be given for extenuating circumstances such as a debilitating illness, religious observances, or for students participating in official UVA-sponsored activities such as concerts or athletic events.
-Students participating in the SDAC should contact me as early in the semester as possible to accommodate your individual situation.
+Students participating in the Student Disability Access Center (SDAC) should contact me as early in the semester as possible to accommodate your individual situation.
 Per College regulations, the 4th exam date and time cannot be rescheduled for any reason.